JaydenPearlM/Ticket_Routing_System/README.md

 # Ticket_Routing_System
-A ticket routing program using FastAPI and JJupyter notebook
+A ticket routing program using FastAPI and Jupyter notebook